All events are subject to change or cancellation in accordance with social gathering guidelines.

 Oct.
 1-9 | 7 p.m. | Dogwood Park | Free

 Experience a William Shakespeare play under the stars at the Dogwood Performance Pavilion.
 Bring a lawn chair and blanket.
 Concessions are available.

-Start the holiday season with the City of Cookeville’s fifth annual Christmas in the Park Tree-Lighting Ceremony and Christmas Celebration Service.
-Be there, along with Santa, as the lights come on, brightening a nearly 40-foot-tall Christmas tree, followed by a 15-minute lightshow synchronized to music.
+Start the holiday season with Cookeville’s seventh annual Christmas Tree-Lighting and Celebration Service.
+Be there, along with Santa, as the lights brighten a 40-foot-tall tree.
+A 15-minute lightshow synchronized to holiday music will follow.
 The lightshow will continue nightly throughout the holiday season every hour on the hour from 5-9 p.m.
 Adding to the festive atmosphere will be holiday displays throughout the park.
-Numerous activities will take place throughout December, including visits with Santa and his elves in the little red Santa House.

 This sweet event is a “claus” for celebration.
 Children can have hot cocoa and share their Christmas wishes with Santa.